-In Diagram 3, entropy value of each word form is plotted against its frequency ranking.
-When word forms share the same frequency, they are given the same ranking, and no ranking jumps were given after multiple elements sharing the same ranking.
+In Figure 4, the entropy value of each word form is plotted against its frequency ranking.
+When word forms share the same frequency, they are given the same ranking, and no ranking jumps were given to multiple elements sharing the same ranking.
 Due to the sharing of rankings, the highest rank only goes to 1,000.
-Diagram 3 shows unequivocally that the range of degree of ambiguity remains the same across different frequency ranges.
+Figure 4 shows unequivocally that the range of degree of ambiguity remains the same across different frequency ranges.
 That is, degree of ambiguity does not correlate to word frequency.